paepckehh/aiagent/README.md

 ## Customer Email RFC5322    : [valid]
 ## Customer Email Domain MX  : [valid]
 ## Customer DB entry         : [valid]
+## Anonymized EMailAddresses : [none]
+## Anonymized PhoneNumbers   : [none]
 ## Raw / Filtered Characters : 283 / 225
 ## Raw / Filtered Words      : 41 / 37
 ## Raw / Filtered GPT3 Token : 84 / 59
 ## Raw / Filtered GPT3 Price : 0.00168 US$  / 0.00118 US$
-## Time needed for section   : 3.901066719s
+## Time needed for section   : 4.032207865s
 # ONLINE ML MODULES RESOLVER
 ## OpenAI query state        : [valid]
 ## OpenAI says cancel        : [yes]
 ## OpenAI analysis [debug]   :

-Yes, this email appears to be attempting to cancel a subscription service.
+Yes, this email is trying to cancel a subscription service.

 ## OpenAI Auto Response email:

 Dear John,

-We are sorry to hear that you no longer wish to use our subscription service.
-We understand that life changes and will accept your request to cancel.
+We are sorry to hear that you have decided to cancel your subscription with us.
+We understand that life can be unpredictable and we are sad to see you go.

+We have cancelled your subscription and refunded your payment.

-We are sad to see you go, and would like to ask if there is anything we can do to keep you as a subscriber?
-If there is, please let us know, and we will do our best to accommodate your request.
+If there is anything we can do to keep you as a customer, please let us know.

-If you have any further questions or concerns, please do not hesitate to contact us.
+We would be more than happy to discuss any concerns you may have.

-Thank you for being part of MyService Corp.
+Thank you for being a customer of MyService Corp.

 Sincerely,
 Michael
+Callcenter Agent

-## Time needed for section   : 13.471735885s
+## Time needed for section   : 8.692266666s